 Many people are going above and beyond to respond to the pandemic.
 Show your appreciation with a virtual high-five.
 Has a friend connected on a regular basis, did you meet a friendly new neighbor, open something fun from your grandparents?

-Search "five" in Wixie, add text or voice narration to show your appreciation, and decorate with paint and images.
-Copy the project URL to share digitally via email.
+Search "five" in Wixie, add text or voice narration to show your appreciation and decorate with paint and images.
+Copy the project URL to share digitally via email. (template)

 14. Reading comprehension: character and setting

 Read a book on your own or with a parent.
 Use the New button to start a new Wixie project.
 Use the paint tools to draw the main character in a setting from the story.
 Use the Microphone tool to record a description. (template)

 15. Simple surveys and great graphs

 Survey your friends, family members, and neighbors about a favorite book, sport, food, game, or at-home activity.
 Collect your survey findings using tally marks to practice counting. (template)

-It's #SchoolLibraryMonth!
-To celebrate, work as a class to create a new version of your favorite picture book.
-Explore the Templates>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.
+To celebrate your favorite book, work as a class to create a new version of your favorite picture book.
+Explore the Curriuclum>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.

 Have each student create a single page and then use the Import Pages feature in Wixie to collect them into a single class book.
 Share the URL with families, export as a PDF or eBook, or embed on your classroom web site.